 In a 10×20 trade show booth, you may not have the kind of space required to set up multiple interactive kiosks or even be able to create a video wall.

 But this doesn’t mean you can’t use tech at all.
-Instead, consider using VR goggles to give participants a truly immersive booth experience.
+Instead, consider using VR goggles to give participants a genuinely immersive booth experience.
 You could also place a touch-screen monitor on your booth’s floor and invite guests to play with it.

-The intelligent use of gadgets can definitely help you create a unique booth experience, provided you are thoughtful about the kind of space you have and how many people you can cater to at a single time.
+The intelligent use of gadgets can help you create a unique booth experience, provided you are thoughtful about the kind of space you have and how many people you can cater to at a single time.

 It cannot be denied that participating in a trade show is an expensive affair.
 If you’ve already decided to purchase a space at an upcoming trade show, you must do what it takes to maximize customer engagement with your booth.